 Only employees who earn hourly wages are eligible for overtime.
 Check your State Overtime Laws to determine how overtime wages are calculated and paid.

-If you migrated your Gusto account into Vagaro Payroll, your Vagaro Payroll Frequency must match the pay schedule settings in Gusto.
+If you migrated your Gusto account into Vagaro Payroll, your Payroll Frequency must match the pay schedule settings in Gusto.

 To select your payroll frequency: